HAINAN: Fast and Accurate Transducer for Hybrid-Autoregressive ASR: Introduction

 \section{Introduction}

 End-to-end neural automatic speech recognition (ASR) has seen significant advancements in recent years, namely due to the development of three architecture paradigms: Connectionist Temporal Classification (CTC) \citep{graves2006connectionist}, Recurrent Neural Network Transducers (RNN-T) \citep{graves2012sequence}, and Attention-based Encoder and Decoder Models \citep{chorowski2015attention,chan2015listen}.
-These models have gained widespread adoption, supported by open-source projects such as ESPNet \citep{watanabe2018espnet}, SpeechBrain \citep{ravanelli2021speechbrain}, and NeMo \citep{kuchaiev2019nemo}, etc.

-CTC and RNN-T models share a frame-synchronous design, enabling streaming processing of speech input.
-However, they differ in their inference approaches: CTC models employ non-autoregressive (NAR) inference based on a conditional-independence assumption, while RNN-T models require autoregressive (AR) inference due to their dependence on the history context of partial hypotheses.
+These models have gained widespread adoption, supported by open-source projects such as ESPNet \citep{watanabe2018espnet}, SpeechBrain \citep{ravanelli2021speechbrain}, and NeMo \citep{kuchaiev2019nemo}, etc. Of those models, CTC and RNN-T share a frame-synchronous design, enabling streaming processing of speech input.
+However, they differ in their inference approaches: CTC models support non-autoregressive (NAR) inference based on a conditional-independence assumption, while RNN-T models require autoregressive (AR) inference due to their dependence on the history context of partial hypotheses.
 This fundamental difference creates a trade-off between accuracy and efficiency, with CTC models offering greater speed but typically lower accuracy than Transducers.

-Our work bridges this gap with \emph{\textbf{H}ybrid-\textbf{A}utoregressive \textbf{IN}ference Tr\textbf{AN}sducer} (HAINAN)\footnote{ Despite similar names, HAINAN is unrelated to \emph{Hybrid Autoregressive Transducer} (HAT) \citep{variani2020hybrid}.}: a novel implementation of RNN-T capable of non-autoregressive, autoregressive and, \textit{semi-autoregressive} inference.
+Our work bridges this gap with \emph{\textbf{H}ybrid-\textbf{A}utoregressive \textbf{IN}ference Tr\textbf{AN}sducer} (HAINAN)\footnote{ Despite similar names, our work is unrelated to \emph{Hybrid Autoregressive Transducer} \citep{variani2020hybrid}.}: a novel implementation of RNN-T capable of non-autoregressive, autoregressive and, \textit{semi-autoregressive} inference.
 Our contributions are as follows: \begin{itemize}[wide, labelwidth=!, labelindent=3pt, leftmargin=11pt] \item We propose a method to train a Token-and-Duration Transducer (TDT) model by stochastically masking out the predictor.
 The approach is easy to implement and only requires a one-line change in the training code of token-and-duration model implementation.

-\item We present a novel \emph{semi-autoregressive} (SAR) inference paradigm that first uses NAR to generate initial hypotheses, and then uses autoregression to iteratively refine the hypotheses in parallel.
+\item We present a novel \emph{semi-autoregressive} (SAR) inference method that first uses NAR to generate initial hypotheses, and then uses autoregression to refine the hypotheses in parallel iteratively.